Figuring bus schedules in Ecuador can be twisted like a pretzel.

 Turning lemons into lemonade is a good skill to have wherever you are.

-Friends with a sense of humor tend to be friends longer than those who don’t.
+Friends with a sense of humor are good to have.